jakuta-tech/JitDecrypter/README.md

 A just-in-time decrypter for Windows executables (x86 and x64) that is capable of single-instruction decryption of an encrypted code section at execution time.

 **Keywords**:
-Just-In-time Decrypter, Decrypter, Protector, Code Section, PE, Portable Executable, EXE, Windows
+Just-In-time Decrypter, Single-Instruction Decrypter, Decrypter, Protector, Code Section, PE, Portable Executable, EXE, Windows

 ## Motivation